AdamaJava/adamajava/docs/qpileup/ini.md

 `view` mode reads metrics from a qpileup HDF5 file and writes to a CSV file. `view` can be used for a whole genome (but don't do that unless you have a lot of disk - it's a really big file) or for specific regions. `view` takes a list of ranges and will output a separate CSV for each chromosome/contig that is part of the list of ranges queried.
 Each file will contain metadata at the top including the HDF5 file the summary was extracted from and the regions extacted.

-Unlike all of the other modes, there is a limited ability to use view mode via commandline options to qpileup.
+  * Unlike all of the other modes, there is a limited ability to use view mode via commandline options to qpileup.
 For more details on [page](index.md#usage2-view-mode-options).
+  * the `output_dir` is requied in view and metrics mode.
+  * the hdf must pre-exists and will be read by qpileup.
+  * In this example default `loglevel = INFO` is used.
+  * In this example default `range = all` is used.
+Hence the output will be large, not recommand, unless necessary.
+  * multi `element` is allowed in view mode.
+The element is also called stand data element, details on [HDF5 file::strand summary table](hdf.md#strand-summary).
+  * only single group is allowed in view mode. group is related to element, the possible groups are:
+  	* forward: output all elements with forward strand.
+  	* reverse: ouptut all elements with reverse strand.
+  	* bases: output all base elements: A, C, G, T, N, ReferenceNo, NonreferenceNo, HighNonreference, LowReadCount.
+  	* quals: output all qual elements: Aqual, Cqual, Gqual, Tqual, Nqual, Mapqual.
+  	* cigars: output all cigar elements: CigarI, CigarD, CigarD_start, CigarS, CigarS_start, CigarH, CigarH_start, CigarN, CigarN_start.
+  	* readStats: output all read start related elements: StartAll, StartNondup,StopAllGqual, MateUnmapped.

 ~~~~
 [general]
-;default range=all, the output will be large, not recommand, unless necessary.
+hdf=/path/target_109.qpileup.h5
 log=/path/test.log
-hdf=/path/target_109.qpileup.h5
+output_dir=/path/
+thread_no=12
 mode=add
-thread_no=12

-;output_dir is required
-output_dir=/path/

 [view]
 element = A